aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/management-settings.md

             # Encrypted to Type 7 by AVD.
             # To protect the password at rest it is strongly recommended to make use of a vault or similar.
             cleartext_key: <str>

+            # When "tls" and "key" both are defined together, "tls" takes precedence.
             tls:

               # Enable TLS for radius-server.